shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “No, no, I’m not trying.”
 Ersatzica gulped.

 “Good.
 Because if you were…” Lemilay tapped her bald spot.
-“You know what would happen.”
+“You know I would know.
+But you wouldn’t want to know what would happen afterwards.”

 Ersatzica nodded.

 “Very well, I shall be on my way now.”
 Lemilay walked to the door.
-“And one more thing, be prepared for me to call on you.”
+“And one more thing, be prepared for me to call on you.
+Your design skills will come in very handy.”
 And with that, she left.

 Ersatzica pulled her schematic out of the trash can, then put it back in.
 If she used anything other than Uncle Onrent’s design, Lemilay would know and would sabotage her.
 She has to find a way to get around Lemilay’s abilities.
-But how do you hide something from someone who can always be around to witness it?
+But how do you hide something from someone who can always be around to witness it after the fact?
 And can witness it as many times as she pleases?
-Ersie could cover her design with another paper as she draws it, but then it becomes unreadable.
+Ersie could cover her design with another paper as she draws it, but then it becomes unreadable to her in the moment.
 And Lemilay would still be able to find the real version.

 Ersatzica leaned her elbows on the counter, and her head in her hands.
 She cried.
 What was she doing?
 All she wanted to do was build a lookout post.
 But if she did, she would risk losing everything she’s done over the years.
 All the schematics, all the projects she built, all the memories she has of her workshop.
 Lemilay didn’t explicitly say what she was going to do, and she never does.
 But she implied that she would do something horrible to Ersatzica’s work if she didn’t concede.
 What should she do?

 She looked over at the boots.
-She shallowed some tears, and grabbed the boots.
+She swallowed some tears, and grabbed the boots.
 These will help.
 She can be productive in getting information while escaping from Lemilay’s eternally prying eyes.

 She took them to the boulder, shed her wolfskin, hid it, and puts the boots on.
 She waited on the boulder, but no rock came.
 Ersie squinted at the outcropping across the river, but it still looked the same as it always did: no Fisher.
 Could he not be there today?
 Was it already time for him to go back to the cat city?

 “CAAAAAAT!” *SLAAAAAM!* An echo wave traveled through the boulder.

 Ersie jumped, almost sliding off.
 She turned around.
 It was Mudrich!
-She getting ready for another hammer swing.
+She was getting ready for another hammer swing.
 Ersie mouthed “No!
 No!
 No!” and waved her arms, but no sound came out.

 “Die cat!”
 Mudrich slammed the boulder again with her hammer, missing Ersie entirely.